deckr41/nvim/README.md

 ## Thoughts

-:godmode: **Unblockr Mode**
-Use LLM suggestions when stuck, saving yourself a web search without breaking flow.
-Avoid relying on it for all the things all the time; give yourself a few seconds, minutes, even hours :scream:. *Tab-coding* can be detrimental without patience and understanding - risking a *doom-scrolling* effect.

 :construction: **Prompt Engineering**
 Create and iterate over `commands`, a combination of `system_prompt`, `prompt`, and `context`.
 Commands can be project-wide or specific to a library in your monorepo through localized `.d41rc` files.
 This approach allows per-project AI customization, effectively turning folders into agents—laying the groundwork for multi-agent AI workflows.

+**Multiple gears**
+:godmode: `easy-does-it`
+Use LLM suggestions when stuck, saving yourself a web search without breaking flow.
+Press `<Shift-RightArrow>` to trigger suggestions on demand.
+Avoid relying on it for all the things all the time; give yourself a few seconds, minutes, even hours :scream:.

+:rocket: `r-for-rocket`
+Use when you already know what you're doing and want to complete a line or block quickly.
+This mode triggers suggestions automatically as you type, debounced with a configurable timeout.
+Be mindful that *tab-coding* can be detrimental without patience and understanding - risking a *doom-scrolling* effect.

 :hammer: **Tools** *(Work in Progress)*
 Enhance `commands` with extra features by incorporating custom `tools`.
 For